DSHydro/SnowML/docs/Expirement1B.md

 All hyperparameters are unchanged between Expirement 1A and 1B.
 In this expirement 1B, all sub-watersheds were trained *only* using the data from that sub-watershed, as noted below by the paramenter (pre_train_fraction = 0).
 Train/test split was accomplished by reserving the final two thirds of the time period as test data. <br>

+On average (aggregating to the watershed/HUC10 level), the more granular approach resulted in similar or modest improvements to test_MSE and test_KGE with the exception of waterhshed 1711000511, which showed significant drops in both goodness of fit measures using more granular data.
+Compare [link] to [link]  <br>

+Inspecting the resutls at the sub-watershed level further emphasized diversion of model performance by region.
+In particular, regions with a higher percentage of epheneral snow performed significantly worse.

 ## ProtoTyped Model - Example Results